ch1c0t/hobby-rpc.clients.nodejs/readme.md

 output = await rpc 'SomeUnaryFunction', input
 ```

-`input` can be any object serializable to JSON
+`input` can be any object serializable to JSON.
-(that's what will be passed to the remote function as an argument).
+It will be passed to the remote function as an argument.

 `output` would be an object deserialized from JSON.

 It can connect either via a TCP socket(if you pass its address in `url`) or